sous-chefs/sql_server/README.md

 sql_server Cookbook
 ===================
-Installs and configures Microsoft SQL Server 2008 R2 server and client.
+Installs and configures Microsoft SQL Server 2008 R2 and  Microsoft SQL Server 2012 server and client.
 By default the Express edition is installed, but the `sql_server::server` recipe supports installation of other editions (see __Usage__ below).

 Requirements